-To avoid an awkward conversation, you'll want to be prepared to answer "What makes you unique" in an interview.
-Here are seven sample answers to ensure you're proving yourself an incredibly valuable company asset.
+To avoid an awkward conversation, you'll want to be prepared to answer "What makes you unique?" in an interview.
+Find below seven sample answers to ensure you're proving yourself an incredibly valuable company asset.

 How to answer "What makes you unique?"

 - Mention skills listed in the job description.

 - Provide examples from your background.
 Reference prior accomplishments or results from past roles.